callstack/haul/README.md

 `@haul-bundler/cli` and other packages under `@haul-bundler` scope are a overhaul of `haul` package __and support only React Native 0.59.0 and above__.
 If you need to support older versions, please check [`master` branch](https://github.com/callstack/haul/tree/master).

+`@haul-bundler/cli` and other packages __requires Node 10 to be installed__.
+If you're running older version, please upgrade to Node 10 LTS or newer.

 ## Features

 - Replaces React Native packager to bundle your app